WesMcW/MAGD-150-Assignments/README.md

-## Welcome to my MAGD-150 Assignmnts ☺
+## Welcome to my MAGD-150 Assignmnts ʘ‿ʘ

 You can use the [editor on GitHub](https://github.com/WesMcW/MAGD-150-Assignments/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.